EngineeringLast Updated Jan 20, 202611 min read

 Performance

-Mobile apps can have high compute requirements — especially for games.
+Mobile apps can have high compute requirements — especially for games or apps with intensive on-device AI processing.
 For apps that need accelerated performance, native mobile development is often the best fit.
 Using cross-platform frameworks in this scenario would require extra effort and native app expertise.
 Optimizing performance for a specific operating system enables you to ensure your application runs as efficiently and effectively as possible.

 Development costs